MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "You must have one case with at least two activities to analyze your process.
 Please change your data."

-Process mining will normally not be helpful when there is only one activity name in the data.
+Process mining will normally not be helpful when there's only one activity name in the data.
 This is because the process map visualizes the flow of the process from one activity to the next.
 In this case, you should do the following:

 - Check the column that's been mapped to activity name.
-- Confirm that there is only one value for that column.
+- Confirm that there's only one value for that column.
 - Determine if there's another column that contains something with more than one possible value that can represent activities of the process.

 ### "Following column(s) do not have the right data types: [x].
 Please check your data and try again."

 The *case ID* and *activity name* columns should be of the **Text** data type.
 The *timestamp* columns should be of the **Date/Time** data type.
 One of the most frequent causes of invalid format is in the *timestamp* column.
-To fix this, return to setup and select the icon next to the *timestamp* column and ensure it's been mapped to **Date/Time**.
+To fix the format, return to setup and select the icon next to the *timestamp* column and ensure it's been mapped to **Date/Time**.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the Date/Time data type for StartTimestamp.](media/process-mining-troubleshoot/timestamp.png "Date/Time data type for StartTimestamp")